xxy39/HMM-DM/README.md

 _____________________________________________________________________________________________________________

 HMM.DM.user.manual.pdf:	A copy of the user manual

+HMM.DM.suppl.pdf: A copy of the HMM-DM supplementary file

 HMM.DM.code: A folder containing all R source code files used for HMM-DM.